dashish333/dashish333.github.io/_posts/2020-06-15-AutoComplete.md

   - kibana
   - logstash
 ---
-This is one of the features delivered by me and my colleagues for an open-source project [India Biodiversity portal](https://indiabiodiversity.org/)(ibp).
-Well, before moving on to highlight the implementation, I must say if you are biodiversity enthusiast then do make a profile [here](https://indiabiodiversity.org/).<br/>
+We are a team of 5 engineers & 2 scientists at *[Strand Life Science](https://strandls.com)*, developing and managing an open-source platform known as [India Biodiversity portal](https://indiabiodiversity.org/) dedicated to all the biodiversity enthusiast, and is live on the internet for you.
+Do make a profile [here](https://indiabiodiversity.org/), if you are biodiversity enthusiast.<br/>

 <br/>

-While exploring the logic to appropriately implement the autocomplete feature as per our requirement,  two concepts are to be taken into account while creating index in the Elastic.
+Speaking of the title it was one of the features delivered by me and my colleagues, and <br/> while I was exploring the logic to appropriately implement the autocomplete feature as per our requirement,  I learned that two concepts are to be taken into account while creating index in the Elastic.
 These include that one must have appropriate *settings* and *mapping*.
-Without extending the boring theory any further, let's dive into our core problem statement and how we achieved it.
+Without stretching on the theory any further, let's dive into our core problem statement and how we achieved it.

 # Problem Statement:
-So, this whole portal as already mentioned earlier is regarding all about biodiversity, trees, frogs, reptiles, what not!
-Well, this portal is mainly managed by biodiversity scientist, and hence besides the *common names*  there are *scientific name* associated with each of the observation.
+So, this whole portal as already mentioned earlier is regarding all about biodiversity, trees, frogs, reptiles, and whatnot, and we refer to any of such single entity as an observation.
+Each *observation* may have *common names* and *scientific name* associated with each of the observation.
 So, the feature is about providing autocomplete functionality to end-user, whereupon typing a few alphabets the user can see all the possible suggestions.

 # Solution:
 ### Settings: